AnantDhavale/cerone_sdk/README.md

 Zero Trust security and production governance for AI agents.

-Cerone helps teams enforce policy controls on agent actions and maintain operational accountability in production environments.
+AI agents are being deployed into production systems that handle real decisions, real data, and real consequences — yet most teams have no runtime control over what those agents actually do.
+Cerone fixes that.

+Cerone enforces cryptographic identity, semantic intent validation, and continuous trust scoring on every agent action — ensuring agents only do what they were authorized to do, and nothing else.
+Deploying AI agents in production without this layer of protection is an unacceptable operational and security risk.

-The SDK is currently in early-access beta for selected users.
-Thus, it provides Zero Trust Security Validation, Verification and Governance for AI Agents.
+The SDK is currently in early-access beta for selected teams building production AI systems that require accountability, auditability, and control.

 ## Install